5 portrait lighting patterns you need to know

 Loop lighting is the most natural looking light pattern and how we expect to see people.

 It’s open, friendly and without the mystery of Rembrandt lighting or the moodiness of split lighting.
-Loop lighting offers more definition than flat lighting, but is not as striking as beauty lighting.
+Loop lighting offers more definition than flat lighting, but isn’t as striking as beauty lighting.

 So, the loop lighting pattern is a good all round lighting pattern to use.